oracle/weblogic-kubernetes-operator/README.md

 *	Multitenancy
 *	Production redeployment

-Please consult My Oracle Support [Doc ID 2349228.1](https://support.oracle.com/rs?type=doc&id=2349228.1) for up to date information about the features of WebLogic Server that are supported in Kubernetes environments.
+Please consult My Oracle Support [Doc ID 2349228.1](https://support.oracle.com/rs?type=doc&id=2349228.1) for up-to-date information about the features of WebLogic Server that are supported in Kubernetes environments.

 # API documentation